thisisqubika-archive/react-super-modal/CONTRIBUTING.md

 ### Asking Questions

 We do not use Github issues for general support.
-We think this questions should be posted on stack overflow using **react-modals** tag.
+We think this questions should be posted on stack overflow using **react-super-modal** tag.

 ### Reporting issues